0cjs/sedoc/8bit/cbm/address-decoding.md

 asserted.
 So the cartridge can respond to any address except in 4K @ `$0000` (RAM) and 4K @ `$D000` (RAM/CHAROM/IO+cRAM).

-Writes to internal ROM areas always pass through to RAM, even if the ROM is mapped, so this can be used to, e.g., copy ROM to RAM by simply reading a location and writing it back.
+All writes to any address also pass through to RAM, regardless of what's mapped there.
+So this can be used to, e.g., copy ROM to RAM by simply reading a location and writing it back, but it can also cause problems if you are trying to write something else at an area of RAM in use by the VIC.

     Address Size    RAM  IntROM  internal  Cartridge
     ----------------------------------------------